ledm/bgc-val-public/README.md

 Please note that:
-* The name of the function needs to match the region in your configuration file file.
+* The name of the function needs to match the region in your configuration file.
 * Note that xt,xz,xy,xx,xd should all be the same shape and size.
 * These cuts are applied to both the model and the data files.

+* Regions here is a portmanteau for any selection of data based on it's coordinates, or data values.
+  Typically, these are spatial regional cuts, such as `NorthernHemisphere`, but the regional cut is not limited to spatial regions.
+  For instance, the "January" "region" removes all data which are not in the first month of the year.
+  In addition, it is straightforward to add a custom region if the defaults are not suitable for your analysis.
+  More details area availalbe in the [Regions](#Regions) section, below.

 ## Longnames